Calendar of Events:

 *Peter Sousounis, Ph.D., Vice President/Director of Climate Change Research, AIR Worldwide

 *Robert A. Whitney, Member, Sulloway & Hollis

-The Spring Symposium will be free of charge for insurance professionals, but space is limited!
-To reserve a seat, please RSVP by e-mail to Eugenia Sticca (firstname.lastname@example.org).
+The 2020 Fall Symposium will be free of charge for insurance professionals and practitioners.
+To register, please RSVP by e-mail to Eugenia Sticca (firstname.lastname@example.org).
 The Zoom log in information will be sent to all registered persons shortly before the event.